the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 ### Appendix: About the name

 My birth surname was Olson, and I changed it to Olson Steele when I got married (my wife's maiden name was Steele, and her new surname is now also Olson Steele).
 Thus, I am now B.O.S., which is some forced serendipity: "B.O.
-Life" just doesn't have the same ring to it. 😜
+Life" just doesn't have the same ring to it... 😜